tomdoel/ImageCapture/README.md

-If you build the project with shared libraries (BUILD_SHARED_LIBS:BOOL=ON) then after the SuperBuild has successfully completed, you should look for the batch file StartVS_Debug.bat or StartVS_Release.bat in the MYPROJECT-build folder.
+If you build the project with shared libraries (BUILD_SHARED_LIBS:BOOL=ON) then after the SuperBuild has successfully completed, you should look for the batch file StartVS_Debug.bat or StartVS_Release.bat in the IMAGECAPTURE-build folder.
 This sets the path before launching Visual Studio, so that when you come to run your application or unit tests within Visual Studio, the dynamically loaded libraries are found at run time.